marketao/marketao.github.io/index.md

 ## Research Interests
 - Intersectional Inequalities
-- Institutional Dynamics
+- Institutional Power Dynamics
-- Gender in Conflict
+- Gender and Ethnic Dynamics
-- Civil-Military Relations
+- Gender in Civil-Military Relations
-- Colonial Legacies
+- Post-Colonial Legacies
-- Middle Eastern Politics and Societies (Israel/Palestine, Druzes)
+- Politics of Identity in the Middle East (Israel/Palestine)
-- Mixed Research Methods, Interviewing Methods
+- Mixed Research Methods
+- Interviewing Practices

 ## Research Papers
 - ODLOVÁ, Markéta. *The Effects of Gendered and Ethnicised Conscription on Political and Civic Life: The Case of Israeli Circassian and Druze Citizens.* **(WORK IN PROGRESS)**